When in the Course of Human Events…

 The Constitution is not a moralizing document and government is not the administrator of religious moral doctrine.
 The rights of non-believers to appreciate the freedom protected by our Constitution are as great as those who believe that our morality is founded on Christian principles.
 The freedom protected by the 1st Amendment is not the private domain of only those who believe a certain way.

 With this realization of freedom in mind, I support a Woman’s Right to Choose.
 A woman, not government, must have control of reproductive rights.
-No one is “pro-abortion,” and no one, thinking rationally, supports the idea of abortion as birth control, but the decision of reproduction must be left to a woman with the counsel of her doctors and others she trusts (family, clergy).
+“Pro-abortion” is a misnomer.
+No one thinking rationally supports the idea of abortion as birth control, but the decision of reproduction must be left to a woman with the counsel of her doctors and others she trusts (family, clergy).

 Immigration